karthequian/Kubernetes/03_02 Running your first helloworld/Readme.md

 This will show you that minikube is ready to use.

-### Setup your helloworld
+### Set up your helloworld

-We will run one of the most Docker helloworld applications out there-
+We will run one of the most common Docker helloworld applications out there.

-To run this type:
+To run this, type:

 ```
 kubectl run hw --image=karthequian/helloworld --port=80